Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 19 (1) Subject to the terms of the road permit, if any, and section 16, a road permit holder may erect a traffic control device in the form of a signal or notice on the road if the road permit holder considers that the device is necessary to promote the safe use of the road.

-(2) An official may erect or order a road permit holder to erect a traffic control device on an oil and gas road if the official considers that the device is necessary to promote the safe use of the road.
+(2) An official may erect or order a road permit holder to erect a traffic control device on an energy resource road if the official considers that the device is necessary to promote the safe use of the road.

 (3) Without limiting subsection (1) or (2), a traffic control device may be used in any of the following ways: